-In addition to the inspection listed in Section 2.1, the technician shall inspect the following additional lights and reflectors specified below to confirm that they meet the following minimum standards set forth below.
+In addition to the inspection listed in Chapter 2.1 of this manual, the technician shall inspect the following additional lights and reflectors specified below to confirm that they meet the following minimum standards set forth below.
 Technicians are not required to inspect off-road lighting systems, such as aftermarket light bars, spotlights, and flood lights intended for use when the vehicle is being operated off-road in varied terrain.
 However, do not issue a certificate if a vehicle has off-road lighting that is installed to operate in conjunction with or as a substitute for required on-road lighting.